pauldotknopf/blue-ribbon/README.md

 > Signed statement from Greg: Blue Ribbon to pay to have 2 dents repaired on back of cab passenger side.

-With Greg's signed acknowledgement of responsiblity in my hand, I gave Greg the card to process the payment.
+With Greg's signed acknowledgment of responsibility in my hand, I gave Greg the card to process the payment.
 While the payment was waiting to be confirmed, I casually mentioned to him "You guys give a good price, Safelite wanted to charge me $1,300."

 Shortly after Greg left, his guy reached out to me to fix the damages and left a voice mail ([Here](./resources/dent-eraser-voicemail.mp3)).

-> Hi Paul, my name is Micky Quin, my company is Dent Eraser, Blue Ribbon Glass gave me a call to take a look at your dents on the roof/back panel of your Toyota Tacoma, give me a call back and we will see if we can get that fixed for you.
+> Hi Paul, my name is Micky Quin, my company is Dent Eraser, Blue Ribbon Glass gave me a call to take a look at your dents on the roof/back panel of your Toyota Tacoma, give me a call back, and we will see if we can get that fixed for you.

 I called him back and he asked that I send him pictures of the damage.
-He then responded, saying "I definately can't repair this, this will need traditional auto-body-shop work.
+He then responded, saying "I definitely can't repair this, this will need traditional auto-body-shop work.
 I will let Blue Ribbon know."

 <details>
   <summary>Invoice from Dent Eraser</summary>